Huskyeder/stackato-doc/user/deploy/stackatoyml.rst

   mem: 3.5GB

+.. _stackato_yml-instances:

 instances:
 ^^^^^^^^^^

 The number of instances to allocate for the application.
 If not specified, defaults to 1.
-Can be specified on the command line (eg. ``stackato push --instances 2``).
+Can be specified on the command line (eg.
+``stackato push --instances 2``).

 Example::

   instances: 2

 .. note::
-  If set, values in the ``scaling`` section will override the top-level ``instances`` setting.
+  If set and enabled, values in the ``autoscale`` section override the top-level ``instances`` setting.
 The number specified here becomes the initial number of instances started in the pool.

 .. _stackato_yml-autoscale: